dshirya/structure-type-explorer/README.md

 # Structure Type Explorer (STEx)

-A powerful Python-based tool for visualizing binary compounds on periodic tables and recommending elements for novel compound discovery.
+A powerful Python-based tool for visualizing compounds on periodic tables and recommending elements for novel compound discovery.

 ## **How it works?**
 <div align="center">